Tips on RV Camping and Travel in Colorado

 Another fun trend that’s arisen for more minimalist or solo adventurers is van camping.
 KúKú Campers is a camper van rental company that lets you get the full van camping experience—complete with a bed, dining table, and even a travel-friendly kitchenette—without having to go through the process of outfitting your own van.

 Before You Head Out

-Colorado's roads, especially mountain roads and passes, can be dangerous to drive in the best of weather.
+Colorado's roads, especially mountain roads, and passes, can be dangerous to drive in the best of weather.
 Many passes involve navigating steep, winding, narrow roads with limited or no shoulder.
 The majority of Colorado's rural highways and county roads are only two lanes with no shoulder.
-Not only do you have to pay full attention to winding, hilly driving challenges but there is a lot of wildlife throughout Colorado.
-Even more wildlife in rural areas.
+Not only do you have to pay full attention to winding, hilly driving challenges, but there is a lot of wildlife throughout Colorado—even more wildlife in rural areas.
 Colorado still abides by Open Range Laws.
 This means cattle are grazed freely on public lands or on any lands.
-Fences are used to fence out animals not to keep them in.
-So, if the mountainous road conditions aren't challenging enough already.
-Be on the lookout for wildlife and cattle.
+Fences are used to fence out animals, not to keep them in.
+So, if the mountainous road conditions aren't challenging enough already, be on the lookout for wildlife and cattle.
 Additionally, road construction and natural disasters such as mudslides, rock slides, high winds, avalanches, and wildfires all contribute to road conditions.
 Please check CDOT for current road conditions and closures.
-Mountain driving is serious, be prepared mentally, make sure your vehicle is in good shape, and check resources for conditions.
+Mountain driving is serious, be prepared mentally, ensure your vehicle is in good shape, and check resources for conditions.

-Due to Colorado's diverse terrain, elevations, and quick changing weather conditions.
-Wildfires need to be assested.
-You might need to alter your route to avoid fast moving wildfire.
-Not only is it best to avoid wildfire but the smoke from fire can be just as hazordous.
+Due to Colorado's diverse terrain, elevations, and quickly changing weather conditions.
+Wildfires need to be assisted.
+You might need to alter your route to avoid fast-moving wildfires.
+Not only is it best to avoid wildfire, but the smoke from the fire can be just as hazardous.
 Please check the Coloradoan.com fire and smoke data map for current conditions.